Sid14-hub/learnprops/README.md

 Props are arguments passed into React components.
 Props are passed to components via HTML attributes.

+In simple words props are the properties we pass in a React Component while calling it and we pass this property via HTML attributes.

+For example refer to the App.js file.

 **props stands for properties**

 Array.map()